cmu-delphi/delphi-epidata/docs/api/covidcast-signals/safegraph.md

 | `part_time_work_prop_7dav` | Offers a 7-day trailing window average of the`part_time_work_prop`. <br/> **First Available:** 01/01/2019 |
 | `median_home_dwell_time_7dav` | Offers a 7-day trailing window average of the `median_home_dwell_time`. <br/> **First Available:** 01/01/2019 |

-After computing each metric on the census block group (CBG) level, we aggregate to the county-level by taking the mean over CBGs in a county to obtain the value and taking `sd / sqrt(n)` for the standard error, where `sd` is the standard deviation over the metric values and `n` is the number of CBGs in the county.
+After computing each metric on the census block group (CBG) level, we aggregate to the county-level by taking the mean over CBGs in a county to obtain the value and taking `sd / sqrt(n)` for the standard error.
+Here `sd` is the standard deviation over the metric values and `n` is the county's number of CBGs.
 In doing so, we make the simplifying assumption that each CBG contributes an iid observation to the county-level distribution. `n` also serves as the sample size.
 The same method is used for aggregation to states.

 SafeGraph's signals measure mobility each day, which causes strong day-of-week
 effects: weekends have substantially different values than weekdays.
 Users